mikeydolding/milestone-prj-two/README.md

 ### Testing

-In testing the simple website worked without bugs.
+In testing the  website worked on github pages.
+In testing on mobile, however, a number of bugs were discovered:

+- Layout not optimised.
+Mob howile, however beyond the scope of the assessment.

 ## Deployment